-It is the District's policy to permit employees to accumulate (with certain restrictions) earned but unused vacation and sick leave benefits A long-term liability of accumulated vacation and sick leave and salary related payments has been recorded in the governmental activities in the district-wide financial statements, representing the Board's commitment to fund such costs from future operations.
-Proprietary Funds do not permit the accrual of unused vacation and sick leave.
+It is the District's policy to permit employees to accumulate (with certain restrictions) earned but unused vacation and sick leave benefits.
+A long-term liability of accumulated vacation and sick leave and salary related payments has been recorded in the governmental activities in the district-wide financial statements, representing the Board's commitment to fund such costs from future operations.
+The District's proprietary funds do not permit the accrual of accumulated vacation and sick leave.
 A liability is reported in the governmental funds only to the amount actually due at year end as a result of employee resignations and retirements.